Ticafblanc/webserv/Doc/http_server/README.md

 </table>
 </p>

 Segment_time means how long the .ts file (video length).
 Segment_wrap means how many .ts file will be kept.
-Segment_List_Size means how many .ts records will be kept in the .m3u8 which will affact AbaseSocket playback.
+Segment_List_Size means how many .ts records will be kept in the .m3u8 which will affact Socket playback.
 Segment_wrap should be larger or equal to Segment_List_Size.

 Make it executable:
 ```bash